FrankLongueira/Natural-Language-Processing/README.md

 The final project of the course involved sentiment analyis on amazon fine food review.
-The following is a descriptio of what was done:
+The following is a description of what was done:

 • Performed polarity (positive / negative) sentiment analysis on an Amazon fine food reviews dataset distributed by Kaggle
 • The main components of the project include pre-processing the reviews (lowercasing / stemming), using bigram tokenization in creating Tf-IDf feature vectors for the dataset, and using a logistic regression classifier.